mdochertyastro/masters_project/journal/weekly_diary/week3.md

 About to do a fresh vit source install to see what errors come through after hunter anmd john's new over night commits.

 ## Evening Session:

 ---

+# Thursday 15th October

+## Daily Goals:

+- [ ] set up latex template for techpaper (1col) and report (2col)
+- [ ] experiment with branch merging with different folders in branch etc
+- [ ] set up tut branch and start going through line by line
+- [ ] plan my ML roadmap personally in the evenings
+- [ ] source all artciles mentioned in meetins (updating the catalogue one chris linked in OG email)
+- [ ] get all bibtex for current artciles
+- [x] delete submodules and get 3 proper repos
+- [ ] start planning techpaper (set up planning webspace for 3 pubs)

+## End of Day Thoughts:

+## Morning Session:

+## Afternoon Session:

+## Evening Session:

+---